USS Princeton (CV-37): Korean War

 Reactivated with the outbreak of hostilities in Korea 15 months later, Princeton recommissioned on 28 August 1950.
-Intensive training refreshed her Reservist crew, and on 5 December she joined TF 77 off the Korean coast, her planes and pilots (Air Group 19) making possible the reinstitution of jet combat air patrols over the battle zone.
-She launched 248 sorties against targets in the Hagaru area to announce her arrival, and for the next six days continued the pace to support Marines fighting their way down the long, cold road from the Chosin Reservoir to Hungnam.
+Intensive training refreshed her Reservist crew.
+On 5 December she joined TF 77 off the Korean coast, her planes and pilots (Air Group 19) making possible the reinstitution of jet combat air patrols over the battle zone.
+She launched 248 sorties against targets in the Hagaru area to announce her arrival.
+For the next six days she continued the pace, supporting Marines retreating from the Chosin Reservoir to Hungnam.
 By the 11th, all units had reached the staging area on the coast.
 Princeton's planes, with other Navy, Marine, and Air Force squadrons, then covered the evacuation from Hungnam through its completion on the 24th.

 Interdiction missions followed, and by 4 April Princeton's planes had rendered 54 rail and 37 highway bridges inoperable and damaged 44 more.
 In May, they flew against the railroad bridges connecting Pyongyang with Sunchon, Sinanju, Kachon, and the trans-peninsula line.
 Next, they combined close air support with raids on power sources in the Hwachon Reservoir area and, with the stabilization of the front there, resumed interdiction.
-For much of the summer they pounded supply arteries, concentrating on highways, and in August Princeton got underway for the U.S., arriving at San Diego on the 29th, after collecting Destroyer Division 51 at Pearl Harbor.
+For much of the summer they pounded supply arteries, concentrating on highways.
+Princeton then returned to the US, arriving at San Diego on 29 August.

+During 1952, scenes for the movie Flat Top were filmed aboard the ship, as acknowledged in the movie.